-How do I evaluate assignments in SpeedGrader?
+How do I use SpeedGrader?

 SpeedGrader makes it easy to evaluate individual student assignments and group assignments quickly.